 Everything in your body is connected, from your head to your toes and—more importantly—from your brain to your gut.
 When something in any of your key organs goes awry, the effects can radiate throughout your entire body.
 Just ask the host of The Perfect Stool: Understanding and Healing the Gut Microbiome, Certified Health Coach Lindsey Parsons, Ed.
-D, and Corey Deacon, Functional Medicine Practitioner at holistic medicine clinic Neurvana Health.
+D, and Corey Deacon, Functional Medicine Practitioner at naturopathic medicine clinic Neurvana Naturopathic Medicine.

 If you’re ready to learn more about the brain-gut connection, join Lindsey and her special guest, Corey, for the latest episode of The Perfect Stool on Tuesday, January 21, 2020.